Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 -   Adds extra styling, when the path it links to matches the current path.
 -   As it’s name suggests, it is used to Nav Bars.
 -   Takes three props:
--   activeClassName : allows you to set a CSS class name for styling. (default set to 'active')
+-   activeClassName : allows you to set a CSS class name for styling. (default set to ‘active’)
--   activeStyle : style object that is applied inline when it's to prop. matches the current URL.
+-   activeStyle : style object that is applied inline when it’s to prop. matches the current URL.
 -   exact prop is a boolean that defaults to false; you can set it to true to apply requirement of an exact URL match.
 -   exact can also be used as a flag instead of a reg. property value.
 -   benefit of adding this is so that you don’t trigger other matches.
 Switching between routes